Richard “Dick” Ralph Medsker

 He leaves behind his wonderful wife, Brenda, his children, Jonathan (Janet), Michelle, Alison (Boomer), Brittney (Reggie); daughter-in-law, Julia; 18 grandchildren, and 2 great-grandsons.
 He also leaves his brother, Staten; and sisters, Carol, Joyce, and Nancy.
 Also, other half-sisters, Mary, Margie, Suzanne, Sharman, Michelle, as well as many other wonderful extended family members and friends.
 He was preceded in death by his son, Michael, by his parents, and two sisters, Dian and Gladys.

 Funeral services will be held at 11 a.m. on Saturday, January 18, 2020 at the Pleasant View 18th Ward, 1650 N 400 W, Harrisville, UT.
 Friends may visit with family on Friday, January 17th from 6 to 8 p.m. at Lindquist’s North Ogden Mortuary, 2140 N Washington Blvd., North Ogden, UT and on Saturday from 9:30 to 10:30 a.m. at the Church.
 Interment at 2:30 p.m. at Paradise City Cemetery, 8940 S 340 E, Paradise, UT.

 In lieu of flowers the family suggests donations to the LDS Church Humanitarian Services.

-To send flowers to Richard "Dick" Ralph Medsker's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Richard "Dick" Ralph Medsker, please visit our floral store.